How do I create a Matching quiz question?

 - The question text (use the Rich Content Editor to include video, images, math equations, or flash activities)

-- The first word of the matching pair
+- The first part of the matching pair

-- The second word of the matching pair
+- The second part of the matching pair (displays a maximum of 165 characters)

 Repeat steps 2 and 3 until all matches are paired.